 That’s how Friday family pizza night is supposed to be, but tonight things didn’t go as planned.

 On your way into the living room, you trip over the dog who strategically placed himself in your path.
 As you stumble to the ground your reflexes deem to protect you from falling face-first onto the floor.
-Your hands are now free and fully extended, the palms of your hands make contact with the carpet, causing rug burn on your kneecaps from the friction of the fall.
+Your hands are now free and fully extended, and the palms of your hands make contact with the carpet, causing rug burn on your kneecaps from the friction of the fall.

 Your family stares at you in disbelief at what happened.
 Their eyes flicker from you to the floor, back to you then the floor.
-You realize at that moment, the pizza’s lying pepperoni side down on your carpet and it’s being dragged away in pieces by the dog.
+You realize at that moment, that the pizza’s lying pepperoni side down on your carpet and it’s being dragged away in pieces by the dog.

 Was this a plot by the dog?
 Only he knows for sure.

 How to remove tomato stains from carpet

 Aside from dog puke, one of the most difficult stains to get out of the carpet is tomato sauce.
 After years of hounding my father and brother, who owned and operated a carpet cleaning business for over 20 years, they finally gave me the secrets for removing tomato sauce stains from carpets.